 Furthermore trekking as a family creates an impact that last a lifetime.
 Everyone is out of their comfort zones, struggling together and being awe-struck by the beauty of the mountains together!
 The memories created are priceless and precious.

-This scholarship is applicable for easy to moderate treks such as Kedarkantha, Deoriatal-Chandrashila, Valley of Flowers, Dayara Bugyal and Brahmatal.
 Indiahikes will sponsor half of the trek fee for each child.
-We will have a maximum of three children eligible for scholarship in each batch.
 At the end of the trek, the child will be given a Certificate of Achievement.
-Even a small acknowledgement of a child’s achievement is enough to boost a child’s self confidence.
-Sometimes, schools decide to hand out these Certificates of Achievement at their morning assemblies.
+Schools often decide to hand out these Certificates of Achievement at their morning assemblies.
 That’s a huge accomplishment for children!

 Nidhi Tiwari, an outdoor instructor and a mother of a 10-year-old, says, “This is a terrific initiative!
 I think one of the things that holds us back from sending our children on many treks is the cost involved.
 I have sent my 10-year-old son, Avik, on two Himalayan treks so far!
 He has planned four more in the next few months and a scholarship will definitely help, financially and in terms of internal motivation!”

 In our own experience, trekking has proved to be very beneficial to children.
 We would like to spread these learnings to as many children as possible.
 So next time you’re off on a trek, take your child along with you!

 To avail the scholarship, get in touch with the Experience Coordinator of your trek.
 If you’re still unsure of how to go about it, write to email@example.com and we’ll help you out.